Here's how Russian Facebook ads targeted US voters before the 2016 election

-As reported by Wired, Young Mie Kim, when she was a professor of journalism at the University of Wisconsin-Madison, conducted a six week study leading up to the November 8 election in 2016.
+As reported by Wired, Young Mie Kim, when she was a professor of journalism at the University of Wisconsin-Madison, conducted a six-week study leading up to the Nov.
+8 election in 2016.
 She reversed engineered a way to document the groups that placed digital ads about sensitive issues like abortion, immigration, guns, race and candidate scandals.

-Her research shows these ads were placed by 122 "suspicious" groups and that the majority of them focused on voters in Wisconsin, Pennsylvania, Virginia.
+Her research shows these ads were placed by 122 "suspicious" groups and that the majority of them focused on voters in Wisconsin, Pennsylvania and Virginia.
 Groups behind these ads ran four times the number of ads as groups forced to report to the Federal Election Commission.

 Earlier this month, Facebook announced that the platform would verify all political advertisers, and those who manage large pages.